 We will always and should always be in awe of God, honor Him, respect Him, and fear to hurt or offend Him.
 But, because of His love, we should never be afraid of Him in a way that we are kept part from Him.
 Rather, we should be drawn to Him through His love into a close and growing relationship with Him.

 - to shrink in fear of something; and a few derivatives (Strong's H1481).
-In the New
+In the New Testament we have

 - cautious, apprehensive (Strong's G2124); and a number of derivatives.

 knees clean, fresh, guiltless, and in right relationship with Him.

 [computer software] .
 Franklin, TN: Equipping Ministries Foundation.

 Meyers, R. (2005). e-Sword.

 dishonored. . ."
 (Strong's G820);

 Meyers, R. (2005). e-Sword. [computer software] .
 Franklin, TN: Equipping Ministries Foundation.